Harsh-Trivedi03/TempTrek-Travel-Advisor/README.md

 1. **Console-based Microagent Communication (Microagents):**
    - Demonstrates microagent communication through a console-based interface.

-2. **Web-based Implementation (Flask Framework):**
+2. **Web-based Implementation :**
-   - Showcases the web-based implementation of the TravelWeather project using the Flask framework.
+   - Showcases the web-based implementation of the TempTrek-Travel-Advisor project using the Flask framework.

 ## Setup
 To run this project, you'll need to install the following libraries: